Best Adventure Activities in Maldives: Surfing, Diving, Parasailing and More

 A man kitesurfing on a hydrofoil board over clear turquoise waters in the Maldives under a bright blue sky.

-Popular windsurfing and kitesurfing locations include Hulhumale, K Guraidhoo Lagoon, Kuredu Island Resort, Sun Siyam Olhuveli, Anantara Dhigu, and LUX South Ari Atoll.
-Consistent northeast winds dominate from December to March, while stronger southwest winds arrive between May and October, sometimes accompanied by rain.
+The most common sites of windsurfing and kitesurfing are the Hulhumale, K Guraidhoo Lagoon, Kuredu Island Resort, Sun Siyam Olhuveli, Anantara Dhigu, and the LUX south Ari atoll.
+Regular northeast winds are experienced between December and March, whereas powerful southwest winds are experienced between May and October and this may be accompanied by rain.

 Why the Maldives Is Perfect for Adventure Lovers